Import to an Organization

 Data can be imported to Bitwarden from the web vault.
 Data is encrypted locally before being sent to the server for storage.
 To import data to an organization vault:

-Select Import Data from the Tools menu.
+Select Import data from the Settings menu:

-Select Choose File and add the file to import or copy/paste the contents of your file into the input box.
+Select Choose file and add the file to import or copy/paste the contents of your file into the input box.

 Importing does not check whether items in the file to import already exist in your vault.
 If you import multiple files or import files with items already in your vault, this will create duplicates.

-Select Import Data to trigger the import.
+Select Import data to trigger the import.
+If you are importing a password protected

 File attachments will need to be manually uploaded to your vault.